 When there we highly recommend you visit Robben Island, hang out at the Water front, relax on one of Clifton’s beaches and of course trek to the top of Table Mountain.

 Langebaan itself is based on the edge of a massive lagoon where you can get involved with all sorts of water sports including kayaking and kite surfing.

 Other Highlights Not to Miss:

 Tour the Garden Route, wine tasting in Stellenbosch, Cape of Good Hope, swim with the great whites (?) …honestly, the list is endless.

 We have four different teams departing to Cape Town in South Africa each year: January, April, July and September.
-Typically programs are 4 or 5 weeks long, taking in all the sights and experiences you'll find described on this page with plenty of downtime for you to explore the country as you please.
+Typically programs are 5 weeks long, taking in all the sights and experiences you'll find described on this page with plenty of downtime for you to explore the country as you please.

 The July departure date is an ideal fit for that gap between A-Level exams and results day, or for those on university summer holidays.